misterzenzel/mpcs-53120-ciplickas-final/README.md

 This project uses the Yelp Academic Dataset, a collection of over 5 million Yelp user reviews.
 Each entry has the text of the review, its star value, and other metadata (review / user IDs, helpfulness, etc.)
 The file is quite large (c.
 5gb); once it is downloaded, move it to this directory.
 I can also provide my pickled dataset files by request!
-The pickles/ and reports/ directories have some sample data in them.
+The pickles/ and reports/ directories have some sample data in them; however, please note that, while the files are named "reviews_500_...", they all have 1000 reviews in them.
+Oops!

 Then, we have the following structure:
 1. Top level